- Print

 This section will give a walkthrough of a Lasernet upgrade from 9 to 10.
 The upgrade will be demonstrated on a Prod configuration connected to a live Dynamics 365 Finance and Operations environment.

-It is best practice to upgrade a test configuration before a live configuration is upgraded to identify any unexpected issues that may arise during the upgrade.
+It is best practice to upgrade a Test configuration before upgrading a live configuration to identify any unexpected issues that may arise during the upgrade.

 Export Objects from Lasernet 9 Prod Configuration

-Open the Lasernet Developer 9, then click File > Export configuration to take a backup of the whole Lasernet 9 Prod configuration.
+Open Lasernet Developer 9, then click File > Export configuration to back up the entire Lasernet 9 Prod configuration.

 Export the objects that have been added or modified from the default Lasernet 9 configuration.